adarwoo/cyclo/README.md

 the c++17 feature, the compiler must be updated, and the debugging no longer works correctly.
 A makefile is also provided to compile in Linux or WSL2.
+The layout keeps the Microchip Studio layout - which is not ideal IMHO.
+A makefile is added to build from the command line.
+The format of the files is managed by clang-format-10 which the clang config file added.
+Note: Gcc 8 or greater is required.
+I am using gcc 10.

 Licence
 =======